What would a circuit-breaker lockdown look like and how long would it last?

 “Plan B” measures were introduced from Friday 10 December onwards, including advice to work from home and making face coverings mandatory in public indoor venues such as shops, cinemas, theatres and places of worship.

-However, after a few days of record-breaking daily case numbers, with a pandemic high of 93,045 infections reported on Friday, experts have warned the government that more measures are needed to avoid an increase in hospitalisations.
+However, after a few days of record-breaking daily case numbers, experts have warned the government that more measures are needed to avoid an increase in hospitalisations.

-A number of West End theatre productions, live concerts, football and rugby matches have already been cancelled or postponed.

-It was meanwhile reported on Friday that leaked minutes from a meeting of the government’s Scientific Advisory Group for Emergencies (Sage) had advised the introduction of stricter measures to stop hospital admissions reaching 3,000 per day.
+Leaked minutes from a meeting of the government’s Scientific Advisory Group for Emergencies (Sage) in December had advised the introduction of stricter measures to stop hospital admissions reaching 3,000 per day.

 The Financial Times reported that prime minister Boris Johnson was presented with a range of options under a so-called “Plan C”, ranging from “mild guidance to nudge people, right through to lockdown”.